stevebor1/FontIcon/README.md

 **FontIcon** makes it super-simple to use scalable font icons in your **Vaadin** application using the Font Awesome icon pack.
 No widgetset recompile or theme modifications are required to get up-and-running; by default FontIcon loads the icons from a CDN (you can add the icons to your theme if you prefer).

-Font Awesome 4.0.3
+Font Awesome 4.1.0
 ------------------
-FontIcon has been updated to use Font Awesome 4.0.3 Complete new naming convention with this version.
+FontIcon has been updated to use Font Awesome 4.1.0
+71 New Icons in 4.1

 Please see:
 [http://fontawesome.io/whats-new/](http://fontawesome.io/whats-new/)